daveaglick/NancyDocs/input/docs/routing/defining-routes.md

 If we browse to the URL `http://www.site.com/sayhello` both routes would match and the 2nd route would score `10000` and that method will execute.

-## Action
+# Action

 A route Action is the behavior which is invoked when a request is matched to a route.
-It is represented by a lambda expression of type `Func<dynamic, dynamic>` where the dynamic input is a `DynamicDictionary`, a special dynamic type that is defined in Nancy and is covered in [[Taking a look at the DynamicDictionary]]
+It is represented by a lambda expression of type `Func<dynamic, dynamic>` where the dynamic input is a `DynamicDictionary`, a special dynamic type that is defined in Nancy and is covered in [Taking a look at the DynamicDictionary](/docs/taking-a-look-at-the-dynamic-dictionary).

-The response can be any model and the final result will be determined by [[Content Negotiation]].
+The response can be any model and the final result will be determined by [Content Negotiation](/docs/using-models/content-negotiation).
 However, if it is of the type `Response` then content negotiation will be ignored and the response will be sent straight back to the host.

 The `Response` object declares several implicit cast operators which enables an action to also return, instead of a `Response` object, any of the following